mmraja83/pcf-drupal-8/README.md

-# Pivotal Cloud Foundry for Drupal 8
+# Pivotal Cloud Foundry for Drupal 8 (updated 14 March 2019)

 This tutorial will help you run Drupal 8 on Pivotal Cloud Foundry (PCF).
 The solution was found and documented by Softescu.
 For more info on the subject-matter, also read <a href="https://softescu.com/blog/knowledge-centre/pivotal-cloud-foundry-drupal-8/02/21/2018/2066451">Softescu's dedicated blog article.</a> PCF is a tool to help you run continuous integration on your own private cloud.
 With PCF you can easily spin off new development environments and new projects through the use of a powerful GUI.

-This is an example of Drupal 8 application which can be ran on Pivotal Cloud Foundry using the PHP Build Pack.
+This is an example of Drupal 8 application which can be ran on Pivotal Cloud Foundry using the PHP Build Pack and Pivotal MySQL V2.
 Drupal installation is based on Composer template for Drupal projects Official buildpack documentation can be found at: http://docs.cloudfoundry.org/buildpacks/php/index.htm

 ## PCF Template for Drupal 8